diwu1990/UnarySim/sw/README.md

 [2] S. Liu and J. Han, "Energy efficient stochastic computing with Sobol sequences," in _DATE_ 2017.
 [3] V. T. Lee, A. Alaghi and L. Ceze, "Correlation manipulating circuits for stochastic computing," in _DATE_ 2018.
 [4] D. Wu and J. S. Miguel, "In-Stream Stochastic Division and Square Root via Correlation," in _DAC_ 2019.
-[5] D. Wu, etc., "uGEMM: Unary Computing Architecture for GEMM Applications," in _ISCA_ 2020.
+[5] D. Wu, J. Li, R. Yin, H. Hsiao, Y. Kim and J. San Miguel, "uGEMM: Unary Computing Architecture for GEMM Applications," in _ISCA_ 2020.
 [6] A. Alaghi and J. P. Hayes, "Exploiting correlation in stochastic circuit design," in _ICCD_ 2013.
 [7] A. Alaghi and J. P. Hayes, "Fast and accurate computation using stochastic circuits," in _DATE_ 2014.
 [8] P. Li and D. J. Lilja, W. Qian, M. D. Riedel and K. Bazargan, "Logical Computation on Stochastic Bit Streams with Linear Finite-State Machines," in _IEEE Transactions On Computers_, 2014.
+[9] D. Wu, R. Yin and J. San Miguel, "Normalized Stability: A Cross-Level Design Metric for Early Termination in Stochastic Computing", in _ASP-DAC_ 2021.
+[10] D. Wu, R. Yin and J. San Miguel, "In-Stream Correlation-Based Division and Bit-Inserting Square Root in Stochastic Computing", under review.